skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 .. note::

-    These instructions do not apply to Kubernetes clusters.
-See :ref:`Using Images from Private Repositories in Kubernetes<kubernetes-custom-images-private-repos>` for more.
+    These instructions do not apply if you use SkyPilot to launch on Kubernetes clusters.
+Instead, see :ref:`Using Images from Private Repositories in Kubernetes<kubernetes-custom-images-private-repos>` for more.

 When using this mode, to access Docker images hosted on private registries, you can provide the registry authentication details using :ref:`task environment variables <env-vars>`: